 Most Privileged each get to roll 1d20 (a single die with twenty sides).

 Less Privileged get to roll 1d12 (a single die with twelve sides).

 UnPrivileged get to roll 1d6 (a single die with six sides, or a “normal” die).

 Now obviously this means that sometimes an UnPrivileged player will score more points than a Most Privileged or Less Privileged player.
 To the various Privileged players, this will often feel like they had no advantage, or that their advantage didn’t matter.
 They did have an advantage, of course.
 A massive one, in *circumstance*.
 If you offer to play another game with them, and ask what role they want in order to score the most points, none of them will decide to be UnPrivileged just because one once got more points.

 Less Privileged players may focus more on the fact that Most Privileged players have a bigger advantage than they do, rather than the fact UnPrivileged players have a huge drawback compared to the Less Privileged.

 The UnPrivileged are likely to complain the game sucks.
-And fir them it objectively does.
-And if they roll a 6, they will not feel the game is fair just because lots of Most Privileged and Less Privileged players roll a 5 or less.
+And for them it objectively does.
+And if they roll a 6, they will not feel the game is fair just because some of Most Privileged and Less Privileged players roll a 5 or less.